sfc-gh-dwilczak/tutorials/docs/engineering/openflow/deployments/byoc_snowflake_vpc/index.md

     ![UPDATE](images/21.png)

 ### Waiting
-Now we can go back to open flow and refresh our window or use the refresh button.
+Now we can go back to openflow and refresh our window or use the refresh button.
 ![UPDATE](images/22.png)

 !!! warning